 Bus Eireann 20 Dublin Busaras-Galway follows a similar route as the train, with regular hourly services.
 The journey time is around 3 hours 25 minutes, however the last bus back to Dublin leaves 8.30pm, with the earliest following day morning service departing Galway at 06.30am.
 Howerver there other additional services provided by GoBus and Citylink.

 In addition Bus Eireann 064 links Derry to Galway via Ballybofey-Donegal-Sligo & Tuam, journey time is around 4 hours 30 minutes, though again the last return journey is at 8.15pm with the next bus departing the following day at 6am.

-* Concessions apply to Senior Citizens, Students and those who are unwaged.
+* Concessions apply to Senior Citizens and Students.
 The Club may ask to see proof of status.

 Official Programme €3

 2016: 1,171 (Premier Division)

 If you require hotel accommodation in the area then first try a hotel booking service provided by Booking.com.
 They offer all types of accommodation to suit all tastes and pockets from; Budget Hotels, Traditional Bed & Breakfast establishments to Five Star Hotels and Serviced Apartments.
 Plus their booking system is straightforward and easy to use.
 Yes this site will earn a small commission if you book through them, but it will help towards the running costs of keeping this Guide going.